 The 'effective slope' influencing fire behaviour approaching the developable area has been assessed strictly in accordance with the methodology specified within PBP.
 This is conducted by measuring the worst-case scenario slope where the vegetation occurs over a 100 m transect measured outwards from the development boundary.
-The slope classes are listed in Table 2 below.
+The slope classes are listed in Table 2 below and 2 m contours for the site are shown in Figure 5.